Evertras/simple-homemanager/04-explain-outputs.md

 let a = 2; in a + 2
 ```

-You can create multiple variables in the `let`:
+You can create multiple variables in the `let`, and use whitespace:

 ```nix
 # Evaluates to the number 6